databricks/spark-training/README.md

-AMPLab training materials.
+AMPLab & Spark Summit training materials.

-All documenents related to all AMPCamps are in the directory called "ampcamp".
+All documenents related to all AMPCamps and Summits are in the directory called "ampcamp".